higgdan/README-generator/output/README.md

 ## Usage
 Application code is run by typing `node index` into the command line.
 Follow the prompts, also choosing a license when asked.
 The generated readme is found in the 'output' folder.

-An example of the application in action can be viewed [here](https://drive.google.com/file/d/1rDo3SyCxqG3fFkDWuONm8D3hUBTS9-CC/view?usp=drive_link).

 ## License
 This application is covered under the Mozilla Public License 2.0 license.